Train Wide & Deep Recommender

 Run the pipeline.

-In the implementation of Wide & Deep recommender, the module uses a default model structure.
-The wide component takes user embeddings, item embeddings and the cross-product transformation of user ids and item ids as input.
-For the deep part of the model, an embedding vector is learnt for each categorical features.
+In the implementation of Wide & Deep recommender, the component uses a default model structure.
+The wide component takes user embeddings, item embeddings, and the cross-product transformation of user IDs and item IDs as input.
+For the deep part of the model, an embedding vector is learnt for each categorical feature.
 Together with other numeric feature vectors, these vectors are then fed into the deep feed-forward neural network.
 The wide part and deep part are combined by summing up their final output log odds as the prediction, which finally goes to one common loss function for joint training.

-See the set of modules available of Azure Machine Learning.
+See the set of components available of Azure Machine Learning.